 Is It Safe For A Child of Age 8 Or Under To No Longer Be Secured?

-Maybe because nearly 70% of drivers believe it is safe for child age 8 or under to no longer be secured in a child safety seat or booster seat, as one study states.
+Nearly 70% of drivers believe it is safe to not secure children age 8, or under, in a child safety seat or booster seat, as one study states.
 The good news is this statistic has improved.
-In 1999 the number of children 4-8 using booster seats was a mere 4% and just back in 2004 it was 27%.
+In 1999 the number of children 4-8 using booster seats was a mere 4% and by 2004 it was up to 27%.

 Booster seat misuse is 41%.
 (That seems like a lot for something that supposed to be easier to use doesn’t it?)